Skip to content

 Is secondary rhinoplasty more painful than primary?

 The pain is similar.
-When I use rib cartilage, there may be additional discomfort at the harvesting site for a few days, adequately controlled with pain medication.
+When I use rib cartilage, there may be additional discomfort at the harvesting site for a few days, adequately controlled with OTC pain medication such as acetaminophen.
 The nasal discomfort itself is comparable to that of the first surgery.

 Can I correct aesthetic and functional problems at the same time?